 Hayes is a photographer as well as a writer.
 His photos have appeared in The New Yorker, Vanity Fair, Granta, New York Times, and on CBS Evening News.
 His portraits of his partner, the late Oliver Sacks, appear in the recent collection of Dr. Sacks’s suite of final essays Gratitude.

-Hayes, 56 years old, is currently at work on two new books: a volume of his New York street photography (forthcoming from Bloomsbury, 2018), and a book in which he explores the history of exercise, “SWEAT” (Bloomsbury, 2019).
+Hayes, 56 years old, is currently at work on two new books: a volume of his street photography, “How New York Breaks Your Heart” (forthcoming from Bloomsbury, February 2018), and a book in which he explores the history of exercise (Bloomsbury, 2019).